iotempire/iotempower/README.rst

 the ulnoiot command or executing run in the main ulnoiot directory):

-- run/ulnoiot: enter or run a command in the ulnoiot-environment (setting system variables and virtual python environments)
+- run/ulnoiot: enter or run a command in the ulnoiot-environment (setting system variables and virtual python environments).
+To run a command, prefix it by the exec keyword, i.e.: ``ulnoiot exec accesspoint``

 - accesspoint: start an accesspoint on a free wifi interface

-- console: connect to a serial or network connected esp8266 microcontroller, running micropython
+- download_firmware: download latest firmware

 - shell: starting mpfshell to connect to locally or network connected esp8266 device

-- install: (re-)install the ulnoiot environment
+- install: (re-)install the ulnoiot environment (if you specify clean, it re-installs)

-- download_firmware: download latest firmware
+- network based commands:

+    - console: (determines destiantion via the directory you are in) open a console to the respective node (the one configured with the local directory)

+    - flash: firmware update over the network of the currently selected configuration folder (or all it's configuration sub-folders)

+    - update: update ulnoiot micropython user-mode (non firmware) extensions over the network of the currently selected configuration folder (or all it's configuration sub-folders)

+    - deploy: update ulnoiot micropython node coniguration (non firmware) extensions over the network of the currently selected configuration folder (or all it's configuration sub-folders).
+      If noupdate is specified as option, only update the node-specific files.

+- serial connection based commands:

+    - console_serial: connect via serial to a locally connected microcontroller
-- flash_esp8266: flash the ulnoiot-modified micropython on a locally connected esp8266
+    - flash_serial_esp8266: flash the ulnoiot-modified micropython on a locally connected esp8266
     - deploy_wemosd1mini: copy or update the modifieable files for the ulnoiot environment to a locally or remotely connected wemosd1mini

 Installation
 ------------